Ricette di Sicilia

 - 2

-Wash and trim the wild fennel, removing the toughest stems, then blanch it in salted boiling water for 5 minutes.
+Wash and clean the wild fennel, discarding the tougher stalks, then blanch it in salted boiling water for 5 minutes.
 Drain, reserving the cooking water.

 - 3

-In a blender, combine the fennel, garlic, toasted almonds and pine nuts, pecorino, a pinch of salt, and a good drizzle of olive oil.
-Blend until you achieve a smooth, aromatic pesto.
+In a blender, combine the wild fennel, garlic, toasted almonds and pine nuts, pecorino, a pinch of salt, and a drizzle of olive oil.
+Blend until you have a smooth, fragrant pesto.

 - 4